lemerv/Salesforce-Kanban-Explorer/docs/admin-guide.md

    - **Home Page**: Dashboard-style kanban for teams

 2. **Add the component**:
-   - Drag "Kanban Explorer" onto your page
+   - Drag "LRES Kanban Explorer" onto your page
    - Configure basic properties (see next section)
    - Save and activate the page